First, a few quick questions and answers about the Umbria Jazz Festival:

 Groups that come and play the free stages, like the Shake Em’ Up Jazz band from New Orleans, we’ll return to see multiple times throughout the week.

-My first year Fi bought tickets for us to see the pianist Hiromi from Japan- an amazing live performer.
+My first summer in Perugia, my now husband bought tickets for us to see the pianist Hiromi from Japan- an amazing live performer.
 And all the brass bands from the US, which even though I’m Canadian, make me feel at home.

 Why not visit Perugia in July for Umbria Jazz?!